How much does a 12 kW solar panel system cost in 2026?

 | U.S. Average | 47.7 kWh | 1,452 kWh | 17,420 kWh |

 Hiring a professional solar installer almost always makes for a better return on investment than doing it yourself.
-Installing solar panels involves skilled work across multiple trades, including electrical and roofing expertise.
+Installing solar panels requires skilled work across multiple trades, including electrical and roofing.
 Attempting to install a system yourself increases the likelihood of costly mistakes, potential safety hazards, and even damage to your home.

 We recommend comparing quotes from vetted local installers on the EnergySage Marketplace.
 From there, you can connect with one of our unbiased Energy Advisors, who will guide you through the entire process and ensure you go solar with confidence.